-The MRA may not be used for social events or activities.
+The MRA may not be used for social events or activities (including but not limited to: boating, skiing, sporting events, theme parks, etc).

 Supplies

 Office supplies to support the conduct of the Member's official and representational duties are reimbursable.